strin/AnyMount/README.md

 Design
 ---------
-At the core of AnyMount is a <b>key-value database</b> that maps a remote resource (such as namespaces at Dropbox) to a local directory.
+At the core of AnyMount is a relational database that maps a remote resource (such as namespaces at Dropbox) to a local directory.
 For example, we can link a Dropbox shared folder to some sub-directory in the codebase.

 ```
 https://www.dropbox.com/sh/47u1spt3cxj33zs/AABbw9B7tQevqWb14TQR939Pa?dl=0